Azure/azure-signalr/docs/sharding.md

 }
 ```

-Another example about you can select the endpoints with minimal clients.
+Another example about you can select the endpoints with minimal clients, supported from version 1.6.0.

 ```cs
 private class CustomRouter : EndpointRouterDecorator